maciej-bendkowski/generic-boltzmann-brain/README.md

 ### Known limitations

 - Polymorphic data types are *not* supported.
-- Non-algebraic data type specification are currently *not* supported, though some of their extensions, such as some *Pólya structures* are *feasible*.
+- Non-algebraic data type specifications are currently *not* supported, though some of their extensions, such as certain *Pólya structures* are *feasible*.
 - Nested lists such as `[[Lambda]]` are *not* supported, even though lists such as `[Lambda]` are.
 Note however that this is not a conceptual limitation, and could be supported in future versions of `generic-boltzmann-brain`.